 - A benefit to the farmers

 The Green Revolution majorly benefited the farmers.
 Their income saw a significant raise.
-Not only were they surviving, but they were also prospering it enabled them to shift to commercial farming from only sustenance farming.
+Not only were they surviving, but they were also prospering which enabled them to shift to commercial farming from only sustenance farming.

-IMPORTANT ASPECT OF GREEN REVOLUTION
+IMPORTANT ASPECTS OF GREEN REVOLUTION

 In addition to producing larger quantities of food, the Green Revolution was also beneficial because it made it possible to grow more crops on roughly the same amount of land with a similar amount of effort.
 This reduced production costs and also resulted in cheaper prices for food in the market.
 The ability to grow more food on the same amount of land was also beneficial to the environment because it meant that less forest or natural land needed to be converted to farmland to produce more food.